cscart/docs/addons/tutorials/hello_world.rst

     You may have to clear the store cache to view the changes in the add-on list.
 Add ``&cc`` at the end of the URL in the browser address field.

 Pay attention to the ``scheme='2.0'`` parameter.
-Add-ons without this parameter are considered using the deprecated markup, which is still present in some add-ons solely for backward compatibility.
+Add-ons without this parameter are considered using the deprecated markup.
+It still may be present in some add-ons, but it should be done solely for backward compatibility.

 OK, now let's add some settings.

-To do that, create the settings section to the **addon.xml**.
+To do that, create the ``settings`` section in the **addon.xml** file.
 Settings are divided to *sections* that contain *items*.
 Each item is a particular setting with its own name, type, default value, etc.

 Put the following lines in your **addon.xml** after ``<priority>100500</priority>``: